tnbsuntae/Credit_Card_Churn_Project/README.md

 🔍 Check the notebook file out here: [Project Notebook](/project.ipynb)
 # Background
+Customer churn is a major concern for credit card companies, as retaining existing customers is generally more cost-effective than acquiring new ones.
+High churn rates can impact profitability and growth, making churn prediction a valuable tool for improving customer retention strategies.

+The dataset used in this project, sourced from Kaggle, includes features related to credit card usage, and account details.
+By analyzing this data, we aim to build predictive models to identify at-risk customers and help credit card companies implement targeted interventions, such as personalized offers and enhanced services.

+This background section provides an overview of customer churn issues in the credit card industry and the significance of using machine learning techniques to predict and reduce churn.
 # Exploratory Data Analysis
 # Data Preprocessing
 # Model Selection and Tuning